100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 • Access to banking services.
 In most EU countries, crypto companies have relatively easy access to banking services.

-On April 20, 2023, the European Union approved the MiCA (Markets in Crypto Assets) regulation, which came into force in December 2024.
-All companies dealing with crypto assets in the EU need to obtain a CASP (Crypto-Asset Service Provider) license to provide services.
+On April 20, 2023, the European Union approved the MiCA (Markets in Crypto Assets) regulation, which became applicable across the EU in December 2024.
+This established a unified framework for obtaining a crypto license in Europe, requiring all companies dealing with crypto assets in the EU to obtain a CASP (Crypto-Asset Service Provider) license to provide services.
 Under MiCA, a company qualifies as a CASP if it:

 • Runs a trading platform for crypto assets